therealsamf/CS354-Final-Project/README.md

 You can see the project in action [here](http://www.cs.utexas.edu/users/samuelf/dynamic_lighting/).

-Note: The live demo build won't be updated as development progresses.
+Note: The live demo build won't actively be updated as development progresses.
 This will be updated for the progress report (12/1), the presentation (12/4), and at turn in (12/11)

-I've currently implemented a 'smart' tiling system as well as dynamic shading based on a dynamically positioned sun, as well as some interactive controls to determine sunlight position.
+I've currently implemented
+* 'smart' tiling system
+* dynamic shading based on a dynamically positioned sun (directional light)
+* some interactive controls to determine sunlight position
+* Objects spanning multiple tiles (buildings)

+Not yet implemented:
+* casting shadows
-Objects such as houses are soon to follow, followed by casting shadows and then support for different types of lights.
+* support for different types of lights